 In the past few years, similar changes in population patterns have led to dramatic changes in all forms of human activities.
 As expected, this has led to the production of ever-growing quantities of wastes.
-Among the factors that contribute to increase littering are the nature of the Municipal council, lack of waste management infrastructure, an increase in the poverty rate, influxes of refugees, and, most importantly, changes in citizens’ behavior have all contributed to increase littering.
+Among the factors that contribute to increase littering are the nature of the Municipal council, lack of waste management infrastructure, an increase in the poverty rate, influxes of Syrian refugees, and, most importantly, changes in citizens’ behavior have all contributed to increase littering.

 The aforementioned study revealed another reason for littering, which was an erroneous perception of what “cleanliness” constituted.
 Furthermore, a gap between theoretical and practical aspects of environmental knowledge led to Jordanians’ failure to see how environmental problems applied to their daily lives.
 Thus, they are unlikely act on them appropriately.

 Jordanians define littering in terms of ethics or acculturation.
 They perceive littering as lack of civility, education, or as a result of carelessness, as well as something that is haram (forbidden) in Islam.

 Strategy to Combat Littering